UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 In case of multiple refundOffers for the same set of fulfillments, confirming one of them will delete the other refundOffers for the same set of fulfillments.

+Once a refundOffer has been confirmed, it still can be retrieved via a GET /bookings/{bookingId} request.

+The attribute refundableAmount of confirmed refundOffers will contain the refunded amount of this particular refund.

 #### Multiple Refund Offers

 Once a refundOffer has been successfully requested, no more refundOffers can be